chaiguolong/.vim/bundle/YouCompleteMe/README.md

 #### The `ExecuteCommand <args>` subcommand

-Some LSP completers (currently Rust and Java completers) support executing server specific commands.
-Consult the [rls][] and [jdt.ls][] respective documentations to find out what commands are supported and which arguments are expected.
+Some LSP completers (currently only Java completers) support executing server-specific commands.
+Consult the [jdt.ls][] documentation to find out what commands are supported and which arguments are expected.

-The support for `ExecuteCommand` was implemented to support plugins like [vimspector][] to debug java, but isn't limited to that specific use case.
+The support for `ExecuteCommand` was implemented to support plugins like [Vimspector][] to debug java, but isn't limited to that specific use case.

 #### The `RestartServer` subcommand

-Restarts the semantic-engine-as-localhost-server for those semantic engines that work as separate servers that YCM talks to.
+Restarts the downstream semantic engine server for those semantic engines that work as separate servers that YCM talks to.

 Supported in filetypes: `c, cpp, objc, objcpp, cuda, cs, go, java, javascript, rust, typescript`